ad-world/dubstep/README.md

-# Sourced 0.0.0
+# Dubstep 0.0.0

 ## About
-Sourced is a web application that allows recruiters to find leads on LinkedIn using AI.
+Dubstep is a web application that allows you to create playlists with ease.
 Currently under development.

 ## Stack
 - React
 - Flask
+- Cohere

 ## Contributors
 - Aryaman Dhingra (@ad-world)